vizmi/star-trek-adventures/doc/specification.md

     - Discipline reallocation:
         - Young officer cannot have any *discipline* larger than 4
         - Experienced and Veteran officers can have a single *discipline* at 5, the rest should be maximum 4
+        - points can be moved on a 1-1 basis

-Calculated values:
+    - Calculated values:
         - Stress = Fitness + Security
         - Damage Bonus = Security

 # Building blocks of the process